-The Gibraltar border crossing or Gibraltar frontier is located just outside of La Linea, Spain.
+The Gibraltar border crossing or Gibraltar frontier is located in small town called La Linea, Spain.

 The closest town in Spain to the frontier of Gibraltar is La Linea.
 Wherever you are heading from in Spain the town of La Linea is where you’ll need to be to cross the border of Spain over into Gibraltar.

 The overland border between Gibraltar and Spain is open 24 hours a day, 7 days a week.
-This means you can cross at any time.
+This means you can cross at any time you want.